reubenosborne1/arches-csv-formatting-tool/README.md

 | 3 | F |

 # Code...
-Initial ideas and working in .ipynb files.
+.
+Initial ideas and working is located in .ipynb files.
+.
 The above example is example_data.csv